meelgroup/EntropyEstimation/README.md

 # EntropyEstimation

 A tool to compute Shannon entropy efficiently.
-Based on our CAV-22 paper `A Scalable Entropy Estimator` (https://arxiv.org/abs/2206.00921).
+Based on our CAV-22 paper [A Scalable Entropy Estimator](https://arxiv.org/abs/2206.00921).

 ## Requirements to run